AlaskaAirlines/auro/.github/ISSUE_TEMPLATE/review-design-story.md

 - [ ] review work as presented by the product designer
 - [ ] provide feedback
 - [ ] prepare for next steps of development and symbolize
+- [ ] Add a link to Abstract in story comments

 ## Definition of “Done” (exit criteria)